Ironhack-Team-Triangle-July2021/ironhack-cinema/README.md

 - 9.c: Passing the id of the movie when we invoke the method in the parent component
 - 9.d: Updating state with the new list of movies
 - 9.e: Updating state with an updater function (instead of an object)

+### Step 10: Conditional rendering
+- 10.a: Conditional rendering storing JSX in a variable